Do You Need Assistance with Child Care Payments for Your Elementary Age Child?

 - The child must attend an IUSD school.

 - Qualifying family income must meet current HUD income guidelines, based on family size.

 - Adult applicant must reside in Irvine and be financially responsible for the child (e.g. The child must be listed as a dependent on the adult applicant's federal income tax return).

 - Adult household members must be employed.

-Due to the availability of temporary, one-time funds provided through the CARES Act, families who have lost employment, wages, or are at risk of homelessness due to the coronavirus pandemic may also be eligible for funding.
+Due to the availability of temporary, one-time funds provided through the CARES Act, families who have lost employment or wages due to the coronavirus pandemic may also be eligible for funding.

 If you or members of your household have been financially impacted by the coronavirus pandemic due to a loss of hours, loss of employment or other financial impact please note that you must indicate this on your application in the “COVID-19 Impact Certification” section and you will be required to provide supporting documentation such as Unemployment Insurance Benefits notice/payments, notification from employer of lay off/furlough or decreased hours and/or other related documentation.